Alexander of Jerusalem: Persecution and death

-Finally, in spite of his years, he, with several other bishops, was carried off a prisoner to Caesarea, and as the historians say, "The glory of his white hairs and great sanctity formed a double crown for him in captivity".
+He died in prison at Caesarea during the Decian persecution (c.
+250–251 AD) after refusing to renounce his faith.
+In spite of his years, he, with several other bishops, was carried off a prisoner to Caesarea, and as the historians say, "The glory of his white hairs and great sanctity formed a double crown for him in captivity".
 His vita states that he suffered many tortures, but survived them all.
 When the wild beasts were brought to devour him, some licked his feet, and others their impress on the sand of the arena.

 Veneration

 His feast is kept by the Roman Catholic Church on March 18, by the Eastern Orthodox Churches on May 16/29 and December 12/25.

 Writings

 Eusebius has preserved fragments of a letter written by him to the Antinoïtes; of another to the Antiochenes; of a third to Origen; and of another, written in conjunction with Theoctistus of Caesarea, to Demetrius of Alexandria.